 Create a Cloudflare account and add a domain with the help of this tutorial.

 Create a subdomain for your CDN content and point it to your Magento install directory utilizing cPanel.
 Here my install is in public_html/Magento.

-You can call the subdomain anything you like but Magento Experts recommend something similar to CDN for ease of recognition.
+You can call the subdomain anything you like but the experienced and Certified Magento Developers recommend something similar to CDN for ease of recognition.